Eczema, Psoriasis, and Rosacea: Unlock Relief and Reclaim Your Confidence

 Eczema and Contact Dermatitis

 What is the best skincare product for eczema?
-Products with soothing ingredients like oatmeal, ceramides, and colloidal silver are often recommended for eczema.
+Products with soothing ingredients like oatmeal, ceramides, and prebiotic skincare are often recommended for eczema.
 Brands like Aveeno and CeraVe are toxic according to the YUKA app and should not be used, especially on open wounds.
 Opt for clean brands like Seaflora.

 What foods trigger eczema?
 Common triggers include dairy, eggs, nuts, soy, wheat, and citrus fruits.
 However, triggers can vary for each individual.